 Computes the square root of the low double-precision floating-point value in the source operand (second operand) and stores the double-precision floating-point result in the destination operand.
 The source operand can be an XMM register or a 64-bit memory location.
 The destination operand is an XMM register.
 The high quadword of the destination operand remains unchanged.
-See Figure 11-4 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an illustration of a scalar double-precision floating-point operation.
+See Figure 11-4 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an illustration of a scalar double-precision floating-point operation.

-In 64-bit mode, using an REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).
+In 64-bit mode, using a REX prefix in the form of REX.R permits this instruction to access additional registers (XMM8-XMM15).

-DEST[63:0] \leftarrow SQRT(SRC[63:0]): ( DEST[127:64] unchanged )
+DEST[63:0] \leftarrow SQRT(SRC[63:0]); ( DEST[127:64] unchanged )

-SQRTSD m128d mm sgrt sd (m128d a)
+SQRTSD m128d mm_sqrt_sd (m128d a)